psu13/mutable-states/content/Ten Places to Eat in Pittsburgh, 2013.md

 6. **How Lee**

 	How Lee joins Rose Tea, Everyday Noodles and Ka Mei as the pillars of great regional Chinese Food in Squirrel Hill.
-It's appropriate that they would be in the main Jewish neighborhood in town since as we all know, the Jews and the Chinese are the same people.
+It's appropriate that they would be in the main Jewish neighborhood in town since as we all know, the <a href="http://www.tabletmag.com/jewish-life-and-religion/53569/jewish-christmas">Jews and the Chinese are the same people</a>.

 	Go for the Ma Po Tofu that is strong enough to peel your face off.
 Stay for the Tea Smoke Duck, the Chongqing Fire Chicken(tm), the twice cooked Pork Belly and the Dry Fried Green Beans.
 All great stuff.
 The only possible complaint is that the food is a bit oily.
 But that's what you sign up for when you want to get blasted by weapons grade Szechuan peppercorn sauce.